Before reading this page, we encourage you to learn about the different forms that stigma against dementia can take.

 If you know someone who is caring for a person living with dementia, it's important that you show understanding and offer help.
 They will appreciate it.

 Follow the Alzheimer Society of Canada on Facebook, Twitter and Instagram to get the latest news about dementia and the stories of people who live well with the disease.
 Sharing these stories can increase awareness of dementia among the people in your social networks.

 We also encourage you to support our campaigns that raise awareness of the many issues that surround dementia in Canada.
-Initiatives like Alzheimer's Awareness Month, Dementia Friendly Canada and Canada's national dementia strategy all strive to reduce stigma against people living with dementia, families and caregivers in Canada.
+Initiatives like the Canadian Charter of Rights for People with Dementia, Dementia-Friendly Canada and Canada's national dementia strategy all strive to reduce stigma against people living with dementia, families and caregivers in Canada.